 When you’re not using the vac, fold its 18-foot cord up in the back under the blower port.
 And if you want to use the blower feature, attach the 7-foot hose to that end of the device.
 As with the previous Vacmaster product we’ve seen, this one has wire holders on the sides that allow you to attach the hose securely.

-In addition to the standard dry and wet filters, this device has a noise diffuser, which should make it even quieter.
-If you’re willing to sacrifice the relatively quiet performance you’d get with a 5.5 horsepower motor, products in this line go up to 16 gallons and 6.5 horsepower.
+This shop vac is the quietest on the list.
+The device has a noise diffuser, which reduces the noise to only 62 decibels.
+If you’re willing to sacrifice the quiet performance you’d get with a 5.5 horsepower motor, products in this line go up to 16 gallons and 6.5 horsepower.

 - 18-foot cord and top handle make it easy to carry around